Enter a Radio Sport Competition.

 First Time Membership and Membership Renewals

 A full calendar year of CARC Membership Benefits can be yours for $10 or less.

 We have a special offer for First Time Newly Licensed Amateur Radio Operators — Free First Year Membership.
 Come see us within six months of your first-license effective date and the next 12 months of Membership are on us.

 We have a special offer for Super-Senior Amateur Radio Operators.
-If you have achieved the milestone event of Age 90 or greater your CARC Membership will be free.
+If you have achieved the milestone event of Age 90 or greater your CARC Membership will be completely free.

 - ARRL Field Day each year in June.

 - Pennsylvania QSO Party each year in October.

 - CARC Two Meter Net each week at 7 p.m.
 Sunday Evening.

 - CARC Ten Meter Net each week ¹ at 8 p.m.
 Wednesday Evening.

 ¹ Except Club Meeting Night